 Since 2010, these incredible games have presented gamers with wonderful worlds, full of talking grimoires, existential androids and amazing music.
-Now, we’re going back to where it all begun with the return of the first game in the series: NieR Replicant ver.1.22474487139…
+Now we’re going back to where it all began with an incredible remaster of the first game in the series.

-To celebrate the return of this landmark game, we wanted to take a brief moment to look back at the origins of the NieR series - and celebrate how far it’s come.
+To celebrate the return of this landmark game, and this amazing edition, we wanted to take a brief moment to look back at the origins of the NieR series - and celebrate how far it’s come.

 2010 - NIER launches

 NIER first launched around the world way back in 2010.

 Directed by YOKO TARO, (it’s actually a spin-off from his earlier Drakengard series), the game put you in control of the titular Nier.
 Along with a growing list of allies, including a foul-mouthed warrior and a talking book, he searches for a cure to the Black Scrawl - terminal illness that threatens his closest relative, Yonah.

 Interestingly, two versions were released in Japan.
 Xbox 360 owners could play NieR Gestalt, which featured an older NieR, with Yonah as his daughter.
 PlayStation 3 users got NieR RepliCant, where the main character was younger, and Yonah his sister.